The world of caviar is expansive, with a rich history involving culture, economics, and biology.

 With dozens of types of caviar to choose from in the modern marketplace, it can be easy to get overwhelmed with your options, so it’s smart to get a lay of the land before buying.

-The classic concept of caviar is simply defined as cured sturgeon roe, and for the purists out there, this generally refers to five main types of fish from the same family.
+The classic concept of caviar is simply defined as cured, female sturgeon roe, and for the purists out there, this generally refers to five main types of fish from the same family.

-Here are the “big five” caviar types you should be familiar with:
+Here are the “big five” sturgeon caviars you should be familiar with:

-Regarded as the finest, most prestigious caviar in the world, it’s currently impossible to (legally) obtain beluga pearls in the United States.
+Regarded as the finest, most prestigious caviar in the world, it’s currently impossible to (legally) obtain beluga caviar in the United States.
 The fish must be sourced from specific regions in the Amur River or the Caspian Sea, where overfishing has left little behind.
+Kaluga caviar is said to have a similar taste, but this "river Beluga" lacks the prestige of its sought-after peer.

 This caviar has been the definitive, traditional choice for elites and royalty in centuries past, offering big grey beads, a smooth, buttery texture, and an exquisite clean finish.

-Known for its firm, glistening pearls of amber, brown, jade and gold, osetra caviar is widely considered to be second-in-command in terms of caviar prestige behind beluga.
-The long, buttery finish is sought after by caviar connoisseurs worldwide.
+Known for its firm, glistening pearls of amber, brown, jade, and gold, ossetra caviar is widely considered to be second-in-command in terms of caviar prestige behind beluga.
+The long, buttery finish and nutty flavor are sought after by caviar connoisseurs worldwide.

 Some of the best boutique caviars are produced from Kaluga sturgeons bred with more common fish to produce different flavors and offer better prices for customers.

-True sevruga caviar combines the eggs of sevruga, sterlet, and Siberian sturgeon, meaning it is difficult to obtain in its purest form.
+True sevruga caviar combines sevruga caviar, sterlet caviar, and Siberian sturgeon caviar, meaning it is difficult to obtain in its purest form.
 Many imitations exist, so be sure to read your labels carefully and read up about supply chains.

 If you have the fortune of tasting the real thing, sevruga caviar is a delight, with small, delicate beads and a long, buttery finish.

-Caviar has a reputation as an international fixture, but many fantastic products are available from fish right here in the US.
-American White sturgeon can be found at affordable prices and has a flavor reminiscent of the best caviars from the east.
+Caviar has a reputation as an international fixture, but many fantastic products are available from fish right here in North America.
+American White sturgeon can be found at affordable prices and has a flavor reminiscent of caviars from the east.
+Hackleback caviar comes from the Missouri River and Mississippi River, and white sturgeon caviar is sourced from California.

 One of the pitfalls of caviar’s popularity is the danger of being misled by labels.
 While some countries have stricter regulations than others about how packages are labeled, the standards are not universal, and if you aren’t experienced, it’s easy to be duped by elegant packaging and fancy-sounding words.